Projective Integral Updates for High-Dimensional Variational Inference: Variational Fixed-Point Optimization

 \section{Variational Fixed-Point Optimization}

-Efficient numerical integration enables a simple optimization procedure for mean-field variational inference as a fixed-point iteration. \Cref{sub:basis_analysis} analyzes the relationship between an optimal variational approximation and the corresponding integrals needed to project the posterior distribution onto a variational basis. \Cref{sub:quadratic} shows how to modify the preceding quadrature sequences to efficiently implement these posterior projections onto a quadratic basis for Gaussian mean-field distributions. \Cref{sub:dirac_gauss} provides an extension to mean-field distributions that are suitable for capturing sparsity.
+Efficient numerical integration enables a simple optimization procedure for mean-field variational inference as a fixed-point iteration. \Cref{sub:basis_analysis} analyzes the relationship between an optimal variational approximation and the corresponding integrals needed to project the posterior distribution onto a variational basis. \Cref{sub:quadratic} shows how to modify the preceding quadrature sequences to efficiently implement these posterior projections onto a quadratic basis for Gaussian mean-field distributions. \Cref{sub:dirac_gauss} provides an extension to mean-field distributions that may support parameter sparsification. \Cref{sub:qnvb} discusses implementation details for quasi-Newton variational Bayes, an implementation of projective integral updates for Gaussian mean fields.